dotnetcurry/jquery-table-perf-dncmag-09/README.md

-HTML table manipulation recipes using jQuery
+HTML Table Manipulation Recipes using jQuery
 ===========================

 Some performance tips while manipulating HTML Tables in jQuery.
 This article  **HTML Table Manipulation using jQuery ** is in the [8th Edition of DNC Magazine](http://www.dotnetcurry.com/magazine/dnc-magazine-issue9.aspx).
 This magazine is absolutely free, [Subscribe Now](http://www.dotnetcurry.com/magazine).